Days Sales Outstanding (DSO): Meaning & Interpretation

 Factors Affecting DSO

-The meaning of DSO remains the same but what's a good DSO changes with different industries
+The meaning of DSO remains the same but what's a good DSO changes with different industries.
+Now let's take a look at the DSO's of various industries

 Days Sales Outstanding (DSO) by Industry